David A. Vasseur

 In the fall I teach General Ecology (EEB 220a/520a EVST 223a) – The theory and practice of ecology, including the ecology of individuals, population dynamics and regulation, community structure, ecosystem function, and ecological interactions at broad spatial and temporal scales.

 In the spring I teach a graduate seminar.
 Past seminars have included Quantitative Methods in Ecology and Evolution, Fundamental Readings in Ecology, and Time-series Analysis.

-I am an associate editor of American Naturalist.
+I am an associate editor at American Naturalist and Ecology and Evolution